Postdoctoral Research Fellows in Robotics, Machine Learning and Computer

-These posts are full time, fixed term for 2 years (with potential extension
+This post is full time, fixed term for 2 years.

-We are looking to recruit up to 4 Postdoctoral Research Fellows working on
+We are looking to recruit up 2 Postdoctoral Research Fellows with research

-robotics in extreme environments with research profiles in robot learning,
+profiles in robotics in extreme environment, robot learning, robot

-robot grasping, robot motion planning, robotic navigation and mapping,
+grasping, robot motion planning, robotic navigation and mapping, robotic

-robotic scheduling and planning, or robotics system science and
+scheduling and planning, or robotics system science and engineering, to

-experts in the UK including Universities of Birmingham, Queen Mary, Essex,
+robotics experts in the UK including Universities of Birmingham, Queen

-Bristol, Edinburgh and Lincoln.
-Under this project, more than 40
+Mary, Essex, Bristol, Edinburgh and Lincoln.
+Under this project, more than

-postdoctoral researchers and PhD researchers form a team to develop cutting
+40 postdoctoral researchers and PhD researchers form a team to develop

-environments with focus on nuclear robotics such as sensor and manipulator
+environments such as sensor and manipulator design, computer vision,

-design, computer vision, robotic grasping and manipulation, mobile
+robotic grasping and manipulation, mobile robotics, intuitive user

 At the University of Lincoln, we will develop new machine learning